TileDB-Inc/TileDB-CF-Py/CONTRIBUTING.md

 * Reporting a bug?
 Please read [how to file a bug report](#reporting-a-bug) section to make sure sufficient information is included.

 * Contributing code?
 You rock!
-Be sure to [review the contributor section](#contributing-code) for helpful tips on the tools we use to build TileDB-CF-Py, format code, and issue pull requests (PR)'s.
+Be sure to [review the contributor section](#contributing-code) for helpful tips on the tools we use to build this project, format code, and issue pull requests (PR)'s.

 Note: All participants in TileDB spaces are expected to adhere to a high standard of profectionalism in all interactions.
 See the [code of conduct](CODE_OF_CONDUCT.md) for more information.